ksu-is/book-tracker/Project-Roadmap.md

 - [x] Edit the 'README.md' file and commit changes.
 - [x] Find ONE existing Python code base related your project idea.
-- [x] Evaluate the code, run it, and summarize findings in 'Project-Roadmap.md'
+- [x] Evaluate the code, run it, and summarize findings in 'Project-Roadmap.md' ** Sprint 2
+- [ ] Make small updates and commit changes.
+- [ ] Commit at least 6 meaningful code changes.
+- [ ] Provide 2 URLs of commits.
+- [ ] Track progress in 'Project-Roadmap.md'.
+- [ ] Provide 1 URL to a commit done in 'Project-Roadmap.md'.